-On Wednesday, April 18th from 1-2:30PM Eastern, the Institute for Local Self-Reliance hosted a webinar on, “Using Bokashi in Community Composting: What, Why, How, Who.”
-This is one in a series of webinars oriented toward community composters and offered on behalf of the community composter network.
+On Wednesday, April 18th, the Institute for Local Self-Reliance hosted a webinar on, “Using Bokashi in Community Composting: What, Why, How, Who.”
+This was one in a series of webinars oriented toward community composters, and offered on behalf of the community composter network.
 View the recording here.

 E. Shig Matsukawa, Bokashi Expert at Recycle Food Waste